neilsone/dynamind/README.md

 - `memory-bank/` with 6 core documentation files
 - `memory-bank/focus-index.md` to track focuses
 - Initial structure adapted to your domain
+- Focus-area OVERVIEW.md files for organization (when creating first focus in an area)

 ### 5. Create Your First Focus